-As long as KBC Insurance NV has just one shareholder (apart from the shares held by KBC Insurance itself), the latter shall exercise the powers granted to the General Meeting of Shareholders.
+As long as KBC Bank NV has just one shareholder, the latter shall exercise the powers granted to the General Meeting of Shareholders.
 The decisions of the sole shareholder, with the power to act instead of the General Meeting of Shareholders, are recorded in a register that is kept at the company's registered office.